ArbitrumFoundation/docs/docs/partials/_glossary-partial.md

   <dd data-quicklook-key="delegate">A party that votes on Arbitrum governance proposals.
 Could be an $ARB token holder or someone who other $ARB token holders have delegated their voting power to.</dd>
   <dt>Emergency upgrade</dt>
   <dd data-quicklook-key="emergency-upgrade">A specific type of protocol upgrade used by the Security Council in emergency situations, such as fixing a critical vulnerability.</dd>
+  <dt>Governor contract</dt>
+  <dd data-quicklook-key="governor-contract">Core governance contract in which proposals are submitted, voted on by the DAO, and sent off for execution.</dd>
   <dt>Multisignature wallet</dt>
   <dd data-quicklook-key="multisignature-wallet">Aka multi-sig wallet.
 A wallet that requires multiple private keys to sign transactions.
 Used by the Security Council to trigger emergency upgrades.</dd>
-  <dt>Nonconstitutional proposal</dt>
+  <dt>Non-constitutional proposal</dt>
   <dd data-quicklook-key="nonconstitutional-proposal">Any governance proposal that doesn't meet the criteria to be considered “constitutional”; requires a lower threshold to pass. </dd>
-  <dt>Offchain governance action</dt>
+  <dt>Off-chain governance action</dt>
   <dd data-quicklook-key="offchain-governance-action">One of two types of governance actions allowed by the Constitution of the Arbitrum DAO.
 Off-chain actions are actions that are executed without smart contracts.
 Updating the text of the Constitution of the Arbitrum DAO is an example of an off-chain action.
 Note that in this example, the governance action is facilitated by on-chain Constitutional proposal.
 It's just the execution of the action that happens off-chain.</dd>
-  <dt>Onchain governance action</dt>
+  <dt>On-chain governance action</dt>
   <dd data-quicklook-key="onchain-governance-action">One of two types of governance actions allowed by the Constitution of the Arbitrum DAO.
 On-chain actions are executed as transactions submitted to the Arbitrum DAO's governance smart contracts.
-Updating the rate of $ARB inflation is an example of an on-chain action.</dd>
+Submitting a proposal on Tally and updating the rate of $ARB inflation are examples of on-chain actions.</dd>
   <dt>Proposal waiting period</dt>
   <dd data-quicklook-key="proposal-waiting-period">Contract-enforced delay period of roughly two weeks that begins after a proposal is accepted, and after which the proposal takes effect.
 The proposal waiting period is intended to give users the option of opting out (for example, by withdrawing their funds).</dd>
   <dt>Protocol governance</dt>